rahilshah13/stinky-reviews/README.md

 ### Misc
 - The full dataset is too large to push to github, but the notebook cells marked with checkpoint can be run
-- TODO: Measure embedding directional and translational invariances w.r.t. prompts
+- TODO: Measure directional and translational invariances w.r.t. prompts
-- (11/24/25): All cells of this notebook are broken due to dependecy issues
+- (11/24/25): All cells of this notebook are broken due to dependemcy issues

 ### Outcome
 - `e5-large-instruct` embeddings are viable for ranking reviews